HollowMan6/02239-Data-Security/Report-access-control.md

 ## Role Based Access Control

 <!-- > (max 3 pages including diagrams)
-> This section should document the results of the role mining process performed in in Task 2 and provide a short overview of the implementation of the role based access control mechanism implemented in Task 3 along with the motivation behind all non-trivial design choices.
+> This section should document the results of the role mining process performed  in Task 2 and provide a short overview of the implementation of the role based access control mechanism implemented in Task 3 along with the motivation behind all non-trivial design choices.
 In particular, it must describe the syntax used to specify the RBAC policy. -->

 The Role-Based implementation of the access control mechanism is defined in the following Table 2: each role type has different permissions on the service types provided by the printer and they are organized in the hierarchical structure shown in Figure 1.